djcustard/KeyBoi/README.md

 + 3. Add the ~outSignal bus to your server by running codeline 9

-+ 4. Add the SynthDef to your server by recalling this code
++ 4. Add the SynthDef to your server by recalling this code bracket

 + 5. Initialise KeyBoi by running codeline 99.